User Experience

 Two teams, one big challenge

-The challenge
+The goal

 Switch all current and former BYU–Idaho (20,000+) users to the new church‑managed OKTA login system.
 To avoid being locked out on switch day, users need to connect their campus accounts to their church accounts ahead of time.